espressomd/espresso/doc/tutorials/11-ferrofluid/NotesForTutor.md

 In 1.5h one should theoretically get through the first two tutorials, but key concepts are mainly introduced in the first one, the second one only introducing a external field.
 The third tutorial deals mainly with physical concepts, the only new espresso-specific thing is the setup of a 3D system, i.e. no more DLC.

-## Learning Objectives (Physics):
+## Learning Objectives (Physics)
  1. Tutorial:
    - Understand role and importance of order parameter lambda ($\lambda \approx 1 \implies$ no large scale strcture, $\lambda > 2 \implies$ formation of chain- and ring-like structures)
-   - How to set up the system correctly (especially randomly assigning magnetic moment vectors):
-     - Randomly picking vectors would introduce bias
-     - Randomly picking angles introduces bias
-     - Correct way shown in solution
-   - What cluster distribution one expects
+   - What cluster distribution one expects (probability decreases with size of clusters)
-   - If more time available: What changes with different lambdas

  2. Tutorial:
-   - $\alpha$-parameter comparable to $\lambda$, w.r.t. external field
+   - alpha-parameter compares external field coupling to thermal energy
    - External force/field introduces ordering of moments
+   - The Langevin magnetization curve gives a theoretical prediction for magnetization of non-interacting dipoles
-   - Corrections in the analytical models: Due to torque from dipole-dipole interactions
+   - Field perpendicular to particle layer shows noticable deviations from Langevin-curve due to torque from dipole-dipole interactions

-## Learning Objectives (ESPResSo):
+## Learning Objectives (Espresso):
  1. Tutorial:
    - How to setup P3M for dipole interactions
+   - How to set up randomly distributed dipole moments without bias:
+     - Randomly picking cartesian vectors with x, y, z \in [-1,1] would introduce bias
+     - Randomly picking angles (phi \in [0,2pi], theta \in [0,pi]) introduces bias
+     - Correct way shown in solution (accounts for jacobian)
-   - (Roughly) how to perform cluster analysis
+   - Basics of how to perform cluster analysis
-   - Using DLC (analogous to ELC) for quasi 2D system with 3D moment directions
+   - If more time available or if asked: What changes with different lambdas
+     - This is not documented in the tutorial
+     - For a visual understanding of the meaning of lambda, re-run the tutorial with a different value, e.g. lambda = 0.5, 7
+     - Discuss the resulting video

  2. Tutorial:
    - How to setup a external field
+   - how to sample magnetization curves on a quasi-2D system
+   - As sampling of the magnetization curves takes a while, depending on remaining time it might be sensible to only sample perpendicular direction and skip the cells pertaining to the parallel measurements.
+Go directly to plotting (of course only perpendicular).

 ## Points to Mention Throughout the Tutorial:
  1. Tutorial:
-   - Importance of correct setup for non-biased results
+   - Importance of correct setup for non-biased results (especially important for magentic systems!)
+   - Using DLC (analogous to ELC) for quasi 2D system with 3D moment directions
    - Idea of a quasi-2D-System with 3D Moments
  2. Tutorial:
    - Appeal of simulations as "numerical" experiment and benchmark against theoretical models